 Our guide was very passionate talking about the Incan history, and had been required to take at least a 5 year historical education in order to guide groups, showing that Peru cares about how their history is being taught to foreigners.

-While Macchu Picchu is of course a super big touristic attraction and the government makes a ton of money out of it, it really does not feel like they’re trying to exploit the site just for monetary value, and they are really just proud of showing their ancestors.
+Macchu Picchu is of course a super big touristic attraction and the government and private companies make a ton of money out of it, but there was also a very strong element of preserving it as good as possible to teach about their ancestors.

 We arrived at the sun gate after another hour walk, with almost all the 250 hikers walking like cattle in speedtempo behind each other.
 The view from the sun gate was spectacular, being the highest point from where to view Machu Picchu.